atlanticwave-sdx/sdx-docs/source/specs/datamodel_1_0_0.rst

 1. The OXPO supports the AW-SDX 2.0 Topology Data Model specification (this document) and pushes the topology data to the SDX-LC via OpenAPI interfaces;

-The SDX Local Controller (SDX-LC) is a major component of the AW-SDX 2.0 architecture.
-A design objective of the SDX-LC is to abstract the distinct physical characteristics of a participant OXP.

 2. The OXPO supports the AW-SDX 2.0 Topology Data Model specification, but the SDX-LC has to pull the topology data using the OXPO's API;